 Mathematics is vital in modern society, underpinning our understanding of the sciences, engineering, technology, finance and many other aspects of our everyday lives.
 Mathematics graduates are in short supply and we aim to provide you with the tools you need to make a real difference in the world and to those around you.

 |Awarding Institution:||Bishop Grosseteste University|

-You will normally need 96 -112 UCAS tariff points (from a maximum of four Advanced Level qualifications).
+You will normally need 96 -112 UCAS tariff points (from a maximum of four Advanced Level qualifications) with Mathematics at grade C (32 points).
 We welcome a range of qualifications that meet this requirement, such as A/AS Levels, BTEC, Access Courses, International Baccalaureate (IB), Cambridge Pre-U, Extended Project etc.